London Stansted Airport: Further developments

 The Competition Commission ruled in March 2009 that BAA should sell Gatwick and Stansted Airports within two years.
 The ruling was quashed within a year following an appeal, but was subsequently upheld.
 The Competition Commission reconfirmed its ruling in July 2011 that the airport be sold, and the Court of Appeal turned down an appeal by BAA on 26 July 2012.
 In light of the result, BAA chose not to appeal to the Supreme Court of the United Kingdom and confirmed on 20 August 2012 that the airport would be sold.

+Under MAG ownership (2013–)

+In January 2013 it was announced that MAG (Manchester Airports Group) had agreed to purchase London Stansted Airport for £1.5 billion.
+The sale was completed on 28 February 2013.

+MAG announced on 20 June 2013 as part of a visit to the airport by the Secretary of State for Transport that it would be launching an £80 million terminal redevelopment programme.
+MAG has invested £40 million and the remainder was invested by other commercial partners.
+The redevelopment included relocation of the security area, doubling the amount of seating, and improving the information displays.
+The new Departure Lounge offers a food court, new shops, and an Escape Lounge.

 In 2017, Antonov Airlines opened a UK office at Stansted for cargo charter flights, generally of outsize loads.